This post may feature affiliate links. Please read our disclosure policy.

 - Chickpea tuna salad if you want a more classic version of this infamous salad.

-- Chickpea fries with rosemary garlic aioli for chickpeas prepared in a unique and delicious way!
+- Chickpea fries with rosemary garlic aioli for chickpeas that are prepared in a unique and delicious way!

 - Creamy Moroccan hummus, but only if you love creamy and perfectly spiced foods.